Microsoft/MCW-Azure-Blockchain/Hands-on lab/HOL step-by step - Azure Blockchain.md

 Duration: 15 minutes

 In this exercise, the student will configure a new Azure AD Tenant that the Azure Blockchain Workbench will use to authenticate users.

-The authentication and authorization of users in the Blockchain App Builder is performed using an Azure Active Directory (AAD) Tenant.
+The authentication and authorization of users in the Blockchain Workbench is performed using an Azure Active Directory (AAD) Tenant.
 To reduce the potential for conflict, a new AAD Tenant will be created for use with this lab.

 ### Task 1: Create Azure AD Tenant